Cook LookupCook Lookup

 What internal temperature should pork tenderloin reach?

 Pork tenderloin is safe at 145°F with a 3-minute rest (USDA updated this from 160°F in 2011).
 It's a very lean cut, so going past 150°F dries it out quickly.
 A slight pink center at 145°F is perfectly safe and much juicier.
-Use a thermometer — this cut goes from perfect to overdone in minutes.
+Use a thermometer, placing it into the thickest part going in from the end along the length so that the tip sits dead center.

 What are the doneness temperatures for pork tenderloin?